Curriculum

 Pupils benefit from Personal Development Learning throughout their time at Purbrook Park School.
 From 1:30pm-2:00pm (Monday to Thursday), pupils in all year groups participate in a programme of carefully planned activities across a term, including: ethos activities, study skills, discussion skills, and assemblies.

 Our five-year curriculum is designed to be ambitious, and to give all learners the knowledge and cultural capital they need to succeed in life.
 At Purbrook Park School we believe that a carefully planned and structured curriculum is the foundation upon which excellent learning and development is built.
-The curriculum is designed and implemented in such a way that it builds on prior knowledge, and prepares pupils for the next stage in their education.
+The curriculum is designed and implemented in such a way that it builds on prior knowledge and prepares pupils for the next stage in their education.
 Our teachers are experts, and we value each subject and its set of essential ideas, facts, stories and concepts, which comprise the knowledge we teach to our pupils.
-Our curriculum planning interweaves subject specific skills, and ensures that pupils build on what they have previously learnt.
+Our curriculum planning interweaves subject-specific skills, and ensures that pupils build on what they have previously learnt.
 We have ensured that our Key Stage 3 curriculum is of equal ambition and breadth to the national curriculum.

 Pupils receive excellent information and guidance when selecting their GCSE options.
 Most pupils study four option subjects.
 Disadvantaged and SEND pupils are encouraged to opt for challenging pathways.